hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 COPY

-Best practice
+!!! success "最佳实践"

 	Any variable that should not be modifiable after initialization and whose initializer is known at compile-time should be declared as constexpr.

 	Any variable that should not be modifiable after initialization and whose initializer is not known at compile-time should be declared as const.

 In reality, developers often skip making local variables in short/trivial functions const, because there is little chance of accidentally modifying a value.